 The E-neg feature involves a summation of the Pauling electro-negativity differences of each atom's nearest neighbors and both scalar features are mean and standard deviation normalized per graph, they therefore encode molecule specific information at each atom.
-Hence, a single layer EGNN is aware of environment effects from the full molecule.
-This and the local nature of the environment effects on the CEBE shift, will contribute to good size transferability of the 3-layer EGNN shown in Figure \ref{fig:scatter} (b).
-Figure \ref{fig:scan} (a) demonstrates this by varying the number of EGNN layers on the exp-val (solid) and eval (dashed) MAEs for (Skipatom-200, At-BE, E-neg) (blue) and (Skipatom-200) (orange) models.
-The (Skipatom-200) node feature specification is agnostic to molecular effects so the receptive field of this model is solely determined by the number of EGNN layers.
-The (Skipatom-200) feature model requires 3 layers to converge the exp-val and exp-eval MAEs, whilst the (Skipatom-200, At-BE, E-neg) model shows relatively minor performance discrepancies between 1 and 8 layers ($1\leq l\leq 8$).
-Therefore, implicitly considering the global molecular environment effects beyond the nearest-neighbors ($l=1$), via the graph-normalized At-BE and E-neg features, can sufficiently provide an accurate and size transferable model.
-Graph-normalization has been previously shown to be an effective strategy for accounting for the global structure,\cite{chen_learning_2020} which has been applied to molecular property predictions.\cite{fang_geometry-enhanced_2022}
+Graph-normalization has been previously shown to be an effective strategy for accounting for the global structure,\cite{chen_learning_2020} which has been applied to molecular property predictions.\cite{fang_geometry-enhanced_2022} Figure \ref{fig:scan} shows the effect of varying the number of EGNN layers on the Exp-val MAE for the (Skipatom-200, At-BE, E-neg) node feature set with graph-normalized At-BE, E-neg features (blue) and data-normalized At-BE, E-neg features (green) and compares them to an model trained with just the Skipatom-200 node feature (orange).
+The latter is agnostic to the molecular structure beyond each carbon atom, so the receptive field is solely determined by the number of EGNN layers.
+The (Skipatom-200) feature model requires 3 layers to converge the exp-val and exp-eval MAEs, whilst the graph and data normalized (Skipatom-200, At-BE, E-neg) models show relatively minor performance discrepancies between 1 and 8 layers ($1\leq l\leq 8$).
+This shows that either encoding nearest neighbor (data-normalized) or molecular level (graph-normalized) information at each atom alleviates the model's dependence on the number of EGNN layers and can enable more efficient training of models on much larger datasets in future studies.